Akash20x/base-apparel-coming-soon-page/README.md

 ### What I learned

 * Although it looks fairly simple looking at the design, it involved quite a lot of css trickery!
-Especially with the design of the button and background!
+Especially with the design of the background!

 ## Author